maybenotconnor/mystcraft_datapack/README.md

 - Custom features for new biomes

 ## Technical Notes
+- Datapack version 1.4 and up are for mc 1.17 and are incompatible with 1.16 worlds.
+If you are planning to update from a 1.16 world, you must re-craft all link books as any from 1.16 will not function.
 - If running on a server, you can comment out a line dealing with teleport trigger permissions in data/mystcraft/loop.mcfunction
 This will protect against teleporting to a dimension without the proper book, but does not work in singleplayer due to the game pausing when a book is opened
 - This is not compatible with spigot servers, as custom dimensions are stored differently
-- Designed on Java version 1.16.5, probably works with all of 1.16, but is untested with 1.17.
-I will update asap.

 Thanks to Vanilla Tweaks and the Minecraft Commands subreddit/discord for helping this datapack become a reality.